jeremygradisher/quote-editor/README.md

 I need to pic this up before pushing to production:
 ---

 Note: When logging in with users, you might encounter a redirection bug when submitting an invalid form.
-This is because the Devise gem does not support Turbo yet (version 4.8.1).
-The easiest way to prevent this bug is to disable Turbo on Devise forms by setting the data-turbo attribute to false on Devise forms, as we learned in the [Turbo Drive chapter](https://www.hotrails.dev/turbo-rails/turbo-drive).
+This is because the **Devise gem does not support Turbo yet (version 4.8.1).** The easiest way to prevent this bug is to **disable Turbo on Devise forms by setting the data-turbo attribute to false on Devise forms**, as we learned in the [Turbo Drive chapter](https://www.hotrails.dev/turbo-rails/turbo-drive).

 We won't do it in our Tutorial, but if we pushed our app to production, we would have to do it before real users try our app.